 Your child's educational tuition and fees are based on an annual schedule.
 By committing to this agreement, you have committed to paying the tuition and fees listed on this agreement in their entirety.
 We realize that sometimes circumstances arise that are outside of a family's control.
-In this case, HMS will work with you to determine if withdrawing from the program before the end of the contract period is beneficial and mutually agreeable between both parties.
+If a family has suffered a significant life changing event (terminal illness, loss of job, death in the immediate family) and/or has received military deployment or transfer orders, HMS will allow you to withdraw from the program before the end of the contract period.
 Should you need to withdraw, you must submit notice in writing, and it must be received by Harbor Montessori School 30 days before withdrawing your child.
-Tuition payments incurred or paid before the withdrawal date are not refundable.
+Tuition payments incurred in the past are not refundable.
 Tuition payments falling due within the thirty-day written notice period must also be paid.
 You will not be responsible for any additional payments (under the payment plan), which are due past the expiration of those 30 days.
 If you withdraw your child without 30 days written notice, you are obligated to pay any tuition payments that would normally be due during the course of the 30 days after you withdraw your child.
-The 2/10th non-refundable, prepaid tuition cannot be applied to tuition owed within the 30-day withdrawal notice and will not be refunded.
+Non-refundable, pre-paid tuition cannot be applied to tuition owed within the 30-day withdrawal notice and will not be refunded.

-understand and accept the terms of the HMS withdrawal policy.
-Parent/Guardian Signature
+I understand and accept the terms of the HMS withdrawal policy.